We toured the Ninomaru Palace with its nightingale floors - built that way to warn the shogun that lived there of intruders.

 We were not allowed to take pictures inside, but there was beautiful gold leaf and paintings.

 Next stop was the Kinkakuji Temple , or the Golden Pavilion Temple.
-Not only is the temple something to see (you can't go in), but the grounds were very picturesque as well due to the fall leaves.
+Not only is the temple something to see (you can't go in),

 There was a small rock garden (unfortunately the only one I was to see) that was being tended to while we were there.